postmanlabs/collection-format-docs/src/pages/advanced-concepts/collection-format-vs-collection-in-postman.md

   - type: subtitle
     name: "Blog Posts"
   - type: link
-    name: "Postman Essentials: Exploring the Collection Format"
+    name: "Postman Essentials: Exploring the Collection format"
     url: "https://blog.postman.com/postman-essentials-exploring-the-collection-format/"
   - type: link
-    name: "Travelogue of Postman Collection Format v2"
+    name: "Travelogue of Postman Collection format v2"
     url: "https://blog.postman.com/travelogue-of-postman-collection-format-v2/"
 ---

 Collections are a powerful tool in Postman.
 They help with manual and automated testing, documentation, mocking, and monitoring, and are used by millions of developers all around the globe.

 If you export a collection in Postman, the export is a JSON file that has all the information about your API.
-This JSON is the collection format definition of your API.
-The collection format is the default representation for all your collections in Postman, it includes your header, request body, URLs, and variables.
-However, there are some differences between the collections in Postman and the collection format.
+This JSON is the Collection format definition of your API.
+The Collection format is the default representation for all your collections in Postman, it includes your header, request body, URLs, and variables.
+However, there are some differences between the collections in Postman and the Collection format.
 Postman provides extra functionality that's abstracted over the format to improve the developer experience.
 You might export a collection and some parameters that you used in the Postman app will be missing in the exported JSON.

 This section describes these differences so that you can take note of them when you export a collection in Postman.